amadigodswill33/SQL---Data-Cleaning/README.md

 This document outlines the processes and steps undertaken in the SQL Data Cleaning Project for the [Data Cleaning Project] database, specifically focusing on the NashvilleHousing table.
 The goal is to enhance the quality and consistency of the data for more accurate and meaningful analysis.

+### Client Goal
+The client aimed to enhance the quality and usability of the Nashville Housing dataset by addressing inconsistencies and standardizing key data elements.
+The primary objectives were to ensure accurate analysis and reporting, as well as to improve overall data integrity.

 ## Table of Contents

 1. [Standardizing Sales Date](#standardizing-sales-date)